docQodly/docs/docs/language/tools.md

 #### Description

-The `base64Decode` command <!-- REF #_command_.base64Decode.Summary -->  decodes the text or blob value coded in Base64 or Base64URL format passed in the toDecode parameter<!-- END REF -->.
+The `base64Decode` command <!-- REF #_command_.base64Decode.Summary -->  decodes the string or blob value coded in Base64 or Base64URL format passed in the toDecode parameter<!-- END REF -->.
 For more information on Base64 and Base64URL formats, please refer to the [`base64Encode`](#base64encode) command description.

-Pass in *toDecode* the Base64 or Base64URL encoded text or blob value to decode.
+Pass in *toDecode* the Base64 or Base64URL encoded string or blob value to decode.

 If you pass the *decoded* parameter, the command decodes the contents of *toDecode* in the *decoded* parameter -- the *toDecode* parameter is left untouched.
 If you omit the *decoded* parameter, the command directly modifies the contents of the *toDecode* parameter.